wamserma/R-wmisc/README.md

 [![Build Status](https://img.shields.io/travis/wamserma/R-wmisc/master.png)](https://travis-ci.org/wamserma/R-wmisc/) [![Windows Build Status](https://img.shields.io/appveyor/ci/wamserma/R-wmisc/master.svg)](https://ci.appveyor.com/project/wamserma/R-wmisc) [![Coverage Status](https://img.shields.io/codecov/c/github/wamserma/R-wmisc/master.svg)](https://codecov.io/github/wamserma/R-wmisc?branch=master)

-# WMisc - because everyone should have his own misc package for R
+# Wmisc - because everyone should have his own misc package for R

 ## Huh?

 This is a collection of helper functions I wrote for myself.

++ `Tokenizer`: A convenient method to read a file step-by-step with wrapper functions to read a file as a whole.
+For smaller files (a few dozen Megabytes) this is as fast as `base::readLines()` and `Kmisc::readlines()`.
+Quick benchmarks showed that for files of this size access times on mass storage (including caching by the OS) are magnitudes higher than actual read times.
+For big files the use case for `Tokenizer` is read-and-process/parse, reducing memory load compared to the other methods.

 ## I want it!